ektabhowad1401-dot/Sales-Insights-Project-Power-BI-SQL/README.md

 ## 🗂️ Project Structure
 - `SQL Queries/` – Contains raw and cleaned SQL scripts
 - `Power BI/` – Contains the .pbix file
-- `Data/` – Sample Excel or CSV files used for the project

 ## 📬 Contact
 **Ekta Bhowad**